Delight-In/Delight-In/README.md

 ### 3. ML-DL Algorithm from Scratch
 A hands-on implementation of machine learning and deep learning algorithms from the ground up, aimed at understanding the underlying mechanics of various models.

-### 4. Recommendation System
-An intelligent recommendation engine that utilizes collaborative filtering and content-based filtering techniques to provide personalized suggestions.

 ---